christianvionnet/csc-project/README.md

 This part of the project was developed as part of a programming challenge with React JS and Bootstrap for styles.

+## Deployment

+This project was deployed by using `Heroku`.

+The following link will redirect to the page: https://hidden-river-08736.herokuapp.com

 ## Available Scripts

 In the project directory, you can run